 In 1906, the first Harvey County Courthouse was built in Newton.
 The three-story red brick structure was built in a modified Romanesque Revival style dominated by a tall clock tower.
 Bedford stone highlighted the exterior with marble lining the interior hallways.
 Built at the cost of $47,701, each office had a fireplace, natural gas, electricity, and telephone.
 P.J.
 Galle presided over the first court session on November 6, 1907.
 Unfortunately, the magnificent building was razed in 1966, and a new courthouse was built on the same site.

-The abundance of natural gas in the area had also made Newton a manufacturing town.
-It also had a grain drill factory, an alfalfa mill, a wagon works, a threshing machine factory, cornice works, and several small plants devoted to various productions.
+The abundance of natural gas in the area made Newton a manufacturing town.
+It also had a grain drill factory, an alfalfa mill, wagon works, a threshing machine factory, cornice works, and several small plants devoted to various productions.
 It also boasted a building and loan association, a creamery, three flour mills, three large elevators, and several well-appointed stores.

-In addition to excellent public schools, Newton also had two colleges, Bethel College (Mennonite) and the Evangelical Lutheran (Congregational).
+In addition to excellent public schools, Newton had two colleges, Bethel College (Mennonite) and the Evangelical Lutheran (Congregational).
 Its business interests included four banks, a daily newspaper called the Evening Journal, three weekly newspapers, and a German newspaper called the Volksblatt.

 Among the metropolitan conveniences were two parks, a hospital, local and long-distance service, a Carnegie library, 24 daily passenger trains, waterworks, an efficient sewer system, an electric light plant, an ice plant, 17 churches, and a government building.
 At that time, the city had a population of 7,862.

 After serving Newton for nearly 31 years, the Arcade Hotel was demolished, and the depot was rebuilt.
-Despite the Great Depression, the new Jacobean-style building was constructed between 1929 and 1930 at the cost of $350,000.
-The two-story brick building constructed included a passenger depot, Harvey House Restaurant, and dorms for the Harvey girls on the second floor.
-Fred Harvey was known for his strict dining standards, serving methods, and for a great dining experience along the Santa Fe line.
+Despite the Great Depression, the new Jacobean-style building was constructed between 1929 and 1930 at $350,000.
+The two-story brick building included a passenger depot, Harvey House Restaurant, and dorms for the Harvey girls on the second floor.
+Fred Harvey was known for his strict dining standards, serving methods, and great dining experience along the Santa Fe line.
 The Harvey House Restaurant would continue to operate until May 1957.
 Listed on the National Register of Historic Places, the old depot operates as an Amtrak stop, and businesses occupy the rest of the building.

 Newton continued to serve as the Middle Division dispatching headquarters for the Atchison, Topeka & Santa Fe Railroad until the mid-1980s when all dispatching for the Chicago to Los Angeles system was centralized in the Chicago area.
 In 1995, the Santa Fe merged with the Burlington Northern Railroad.
-Today the Burlington Northern Santa Fe Railway continues to be a large industrial taxpayer, although its impact has decreased in the past years.
+Today the Burlington Northern Santa Fe Railway remains a large industrial taxpayer, although its impact has decreased in the past years.